Kamehameha I: Maui and Oʻahu

+In 1794, the aged Kahekili II died.
+He left the governance of Oʻahu to his son Kalanikūpule and of Maui and Molokaʻi to Kāʻeokūlani.
+A civil war between the two broke out, which ended when Kalanikūpule killed Kāʻeokūlani, taking control of Maui and Molokaʻi.
+This initiated a succession crisis on Kauaʻi, which had previously been ruled by Kāʻeokūlani.

-In 1795, Kamehameha set sail with an armada of 960 war canoes and 10,000 soldiers.
+Seeing an opportunity, in 1795, Kamehameha set sail with an armada of 960 war canoes and 10,000 soldiers.
 He quickly secured the lightly defended islands of Maui and Molokaʻi at the Battle of Kawela.
 He moved on to the island of Oʻahu, landing his troops at Waiʻalae and Waikīkī.
 Kamehameha did not know that one of his commanders, a high-ranking aliʻi named Kaʻiana, had defected to Kalanikūpule.
 Kaʻiana assisted in cutting notches into the Nuʻuanu Pali mountain ridge; these notches, like those on a castle turret, were to serve as gunports for Kalanikūpule's cannon.
 In a series of skirmishes, Kamehameha's forces pushed Kalanikūpule's men back until they were cornered on the Pali Lookout.
 While Kamehameha moved on the Pali, his troops took heavy fire from the cannon.
 He assigned two divisions of his best warriors to climb to the Pali to attack the cannons from behind; they surprised Kalanikūpule's gunners and took control.
 With the loss of their guns, Kalanikūpule's troops fell into disarray and were cornered by Kamehameha's still-organized troops.
 A fierce battle at Nuʻuanu ensued, with Kamehameha's forces forming an enclosing wall.
 Using traditional Hawaiian spears, as well as muskets and cannon, they killed most of Kalanikūpule's forces.
-Over 400 men were forced over the Pali's cliff, a drop of 1,000 feet.
+Over 700 men were forced over the Pali's cliff, a drop of 1,000 feet.
 Kaʻiana was killed during the action; Kalanikūpule was later captured and sacrificed to Kūkāʻilimoku.